EFA-dev/postgres_to_orm/README.md

 # What does it do?
-This package produces ManagedObjects for Aqueduct ORM.
+This package produces ManagedObjects, Controller and Tests for Aqueduct.
 Aqueduct ORM uses PostgreSQL database and it is a very good ORM tool written for it.
 If you create ManagedObjects yourself, you can create and update tables in your database.
 But a lot of people like me like to design the database first and then create the ORM classes.
 Therefore, I developed this package.

 <br/>